Blood Color in Humans and Animals: Meaning and Function

 The Reason for Blood Color

 Human blood is a beautiful red color, but the blood of some animals—and of humans under certain conditions—is a different color.
 The function of all blood is to transport vital substances around the body.
-Animals may transport some materials in a different way from humans, however.
+Animals may transport some substances in a different way from humans, however.

 In humans, oxygenated blood is bright red and deoxygenated blood is dark red or maroon.
 The color is due to the presence of hemoglobin molecules in the red blood cells.
 Hemoglobin is a respiratory pigment.
 It transports oxygen to the tissue cells, which need the chemical to produce energy.
-Blood that is not red indicates a health problem.
+Blood that is not red may indicate a health problem.
 Human blood may become brown or green due to the buildup of an abnormal form of hemoglobin.

 Animals may have red, blue, green, yellow, orange, violet, or colorless blood.
 Some have hemoglobin like us, some have different respiratory pigments, and some have no respiratory pigments at all.
 All animals have developed a method to transport oxygen, however.

 The most common blood color in humans and animals is red.
 Hemoglobin is present in humans, most other vertebrates, and some invertebrates as well.

-A hemoglobin molecule is a complex structure made of four globular protein subunits that are joined together, as shown in the illustration above.
+A hemoglobin molecule is a complex structure made of four globular polypeptide chains that are joined together, as shown in the illustration above.
 Two of the chains are alpha ones and the other chains are beta ones.
 The alpha and beta chains have a different sequence of amino acids.
 A heme group is embedded in each chain, or subunit, of the molecule.
-The heme groups are the pigmented portions of the molecule and contain iron.
+The heme groups are the pigmented portions of the hemoglobin molecule and contain iron.
 The iron joins reversibly with oxygen.